0mppula/KoronKorko/README.md

 ### [Compound Interest Calculator][1]

-Calculates the compound interest of your investments and can show you how long your investments will last.
+Calculate the compound interest of an investment or determine how long your invested money can last.

 The compound interest is calculated from various inputs such as starting balance, interest rate, duration, contribution and more.
 The calculated interest data can be viewed in both numerical and visual form.